AIMultipleAIMultiple

 AppAgent

 The GitHub repository TencentQQGYLab/AppAgent is an open-source research project from Tencent’s QQG Y-Lab.
-It introduces AppAgent, a mobile AI agent framework designed to autonomously understand, operate, and reason through Android apps without human-written code for each individual app.
+It introduces AppAgent, a mobile AI agent framework designed to autonomously operate, and reason through Android apps without human-written code for each individual app.

 Source: AppAgent2

-What are the features of a mobile AI agent?
+Features of a mobile AI agents

 Goal-oriented command handling

 The agent determines which apps to open, what actions to take, and how to sequence them.
+For example, users specify what they want done (e.g., “Book a ride to the airport”), not the individual steps.

 LLM-backed reasoning

-• Understand user intent and screen content
+• Identify user intent and screen content

 • Generate logical, step-by-step action plans